-All the stars aligned last weekend and suddenly the hop harvest was underway.
-The flowers are not supposed to be ready for another ten days, but the weather gods smiled and the hops ripened fast.
-Fortunately it was Easter and those of us with other jobs were free.
-The plans I had for a quiet holiday were shelved.
-The hops had to be picked fast, so the call went out — HELP!
-And, luckily for us, people responded.
+All the stars aligned last weekend and suddenly our hop harvest was underway.
+The flowers weren’t supposed to be ready for another ten days, but the weather gods smiled and the hops ripened fast.

-It didn’t take long to identify the perfect hop-growing-spot on our farm.
+It didn’t take us long to identify the perfect hop-growing-spot on our farm.
 We call it the “Tree Surrounded Paddock.”
-Sheltered from the wind in every direction, flat as a pancake, beautiful soil… a southern paradise for hops we felt.
+It’s sheltered from the wind in every direction and flat as a pancake.
+Add in some beautiful soil and you’ve got a southern paradise for hops.
 And, two years down the track, the hops seem to agree.

-Hops seedlings may start out small, but in just a few months they shoot up about three meters.
+Hops seedlings start out small, but in just a few months they shoot up four metres or more.
 Everyone in the family helped to build the frames needed to support such tall plants.

 Hops need plenty of water and fertilizer, so we put in a small automatic watering system.
 Last year the timer worked perfectly.
 This year it didn’t.
-But, with the drought sucking every drop of moisture out of the farm for months, the hops had to get by on short rations, just like the rest of us.
-They got watered each week, but not on the ideal daily basis
+We watered them when we could but the drought sucked every drop out of the farm for months.
+So the hops had to get by on short rations.
+Just like the rest of us.

-Interestingly, the hops don’t seem to have worried too much.
+It didn’t seem to bother them much.
 I mean, just look at all the flowers!

-Our aim is to support our local micro-breweries by providing them with naturally produced, locally grown hops.
-Minimal food miles and maximum goodness.
+We’re aiming to support our local micro-breweries.
+Wouldn’t it be great to give them naturally produced, locally grown hops.
+Minimal food miles and maximum goodness, that’s the plan.
 Sounds perfect to me.
-Cheers!